sap-tutorials/Tutorials/tutorials/appstudio-sapui5-integrationcard-create/appstudio-sapui5-integrationcard-create.md

     <!-- border -->![Image depicting UI Integration Card template option](2-3.PNG)

 4. Fill-in the required project details.
 Use the **Highlight Card** template, which creates an Integration card of type List and select Finish.
 >If you are following this tutorial as part of a workshop, please give your card a unique name.
-Your card name should be `wz<your unique identifier>_products_by_category_card`.
+In this case your card name should be `wz<your unique identifier>_products_by_category_card`.

     | Description                                        | Value
     | :-------------                                     | :-------------